ArmanBehi/Autoencoder_cFOS/README.md

 ## Introduction

-For a comprehensive scientific description of the project, please refer to the detailed documentation provided in the PDF file titled "Autoencoder_cFOS."
+For a comprehensive scientific description of the project, please refer to the detailed documentation provided in the PDF file titled "cFOS_autoencoder.pdf".

 ## Installation